drcrane/mockingwithalinker/README.md

 written before any implementation, of course a test without an implementation to rely upon will not compile but that is ok because a test that does not compile is a failing test.
-The underlying aim of writing the test before the implementation is to ensure code coverage.
+The underlying aim of writing the test before the implementation is to help focus the mind to a specific aim and ensure code coverage.
 Complete code coverage can sometimes be challenging without mocked functions.

 One way this can be accomplished is to write an application as a library, the tests and the application may then be linked with the library allowing the